SeojinYoon/ComputationalCognitiveModeling/README.md

 # Dependency

 ## BayesianCognitiveModeling
 For running codes in BayesianCognitiveModeling, You have to install some libraries (rstan, rtools).
 I checked these sources in context of following configuration.
 In my case, mac was fine to run codes, but windows have an issue about importing rstan.
-To solve the issue, I installed the rstan using the code in my r-studio.
+To solve the issue, I installed the rstan using following code in my r-studio.

+This line is for installing latest version of rstan.
-install.packages("rstan", repos = c("https://mc-stan.org/r-packages/", getOption("repos")))
+- install.packages("rstan", repos = c("https://mc-stan.org/r-packages/", getOption("repos")))

+Checked Configuration
 Windows 10 (builder version: 22H2)
+- rstan: 2.26.23
 - rtools: 43

 Mac (version: 12.6.8)